gabriel-lepinay/Workshop-CMake/file.md

 > hint: See add_executable, include_directories and EXECUTABLE_OUTPUT_PATH

 As you see your first binary using CMake was created.
-We found this weird code (cf. ./src/code)

 ## This is a very bad game